matteotagliatti/learn-nodejs-expressjs/notes.md

   - Manual approach, create file in the root.
   - `npm init` (step by step setup)
   - `npm init -y` (everything default)

+# Nodedom

+Install as a dev dependency with `npm install --save-dev nodemon`.
+Useful for autoload the application at every changes.